mguldner/Data_Algorithms/README.md

 List of self-coded algorithms for further use.
 I used the free book about Machine Learning of Hal Daumé III.
 See website http://ciml.info/.

 The free book is on the root of this project.
+See the Github of the author : https://github.com/hal3

 ## Graph Theory
 These algorithms are not ready-to-use.
 There must be as structure behind.